 Depending on the type of work, you may need to use one of the following applications:

-If you are proposing to do roadwork or drainage on private land as part of an approved development, you may need to obtain a Subdivision Construction Certificate (SCC).
+If you are proposing to do roadwork or drainage on private land as part of an approved development, you may need to obtain a Subdivision Works Certificate (SWC).
 The conditions of your development consent will indicate if you need one.

-A Subdivision Construction Certificate is required for major civil works associated with development consent.
+A Subdivision Works Certificate is required for major civil works associated with development consent.
 Major works typically, but not always, refers to work to a value greater than $25,000.

 Use this form for constructing or re-constructing a road, footpath, drainage or any other works associated with subdivision of land.